Terms of Business

 Paying for our services

-We will discuss your payment options with you and agree with you how we will be paid
+We will discuss your payment options and agree with you how we will be paid.

 - We will provide you with a Fee and Service Agreement for you prior to commencement of any work for each activity we undertake.
 This is for you to review and will fully detail all our initial and ongoing charges.